 Tarbox Family Office, Inc. (“we” or “us”) is registered with the Securities Exchange Commission (“SEC”) as an investment adviser.
 Our services and compensation structure differ from a registered broker-dealer, and it is important for you to understand the differences between those structures.
 Free and simple tools are available to research firms and financial professionals at www.investor.gov/CRS.
 The site also provides educational materials about broker-dealers, investment advisers and investing.
 The italicized sentences appearing in text boxes below are intended to be “conversation starters” for you to have with us, as required by the instructions to Form CRS.

-As fiduciaries, we provide financial planning and consulting, tax preparation, and investment management services to individuals and their trusts and estates (“you,” “clients” or our “retail investors”).
+We provide financial planning and consulting, tax preparation, and investment management services to individuals and their trusts and estates (“you,” or our “clients”).
 We provide these services based on each client’s unique circumstances, including their financial concerns, investment objectives, risk tolerance, investment time horizon, withdrawal requirements, and other special circumstances, which we develop through discussions/meetings with our clients.
 We suggest strategies to accomplish agreed-upon goals and use a coordinated implementation and monitoring process for which clients are responsible to notify us of any changes in their circumstances or other information that might affect the advice or services they received or continue to receive.
 Our financial planning services address the specific needs of each client, which may include the following areas of concern: multi-generational estate planning and wealth transfer; establishing goals and a family financial plan; charitable giving; employee benefits; complex transactional analysis; cash-flow analysis; insurance coverage; tax planning, consulting, and coordination, etc. When we provide those services, we rely upon the information clients provide and do not verify or monitor that information while or after we provide them.
 We provide our investment management services on a discretionary basis, which means we have the authority to buy and sell investments in your account without speaking to you before doing so.
 However, you can place reasonable restrictions on the securities that we buy by notifying us, in writing.
 We monitor client portfolios periodically and make changes as we determine necessary.
-We do not have to limit the type of securities we trade for retail investors to proprietary products or a limited group or type of investment, but we generally construct and manage portfolios containing individual equity (stocks), debt (bonds) and fixed income securities, and/or mutual funds and Exchange Traded Funds (“ETFs”).
-We may also recommend that certain qualified clients invest in unaffiliated private investment funds, or engage unaffiliated independent investment managers that we select.
-Subject to certain exceptions described in Item 7 of our Form ADV Part 2A, we generally seek to work with clients having initial minimum account assets of $5 million for combined planning and investment management services.
-For more detailed information about our Advisory Business and the Types of Clients we generally service, please see Items 4 and 7, respectively in our Form ADV Part 2A.
+We do not have to limit the type of securities we trade for clients to proprietary products or a limited group or type of investment, but we generally construct and manage portfolios containing individual equity (stocks), debt (bonds) and fixed income securities, and/or mutual funds and Exchange Traded Funds (“ETFs”).
+We may also recommend that certain qualified clients invest in unaffiliated private investment funds or engage unaffiliated independent investment managers that we select.
+Subject to certain exceptions described in Item 7 of our Part 2A Brochure, we generally seek to work with clients having initial minimum account assets of $5 million for combined planning and investment management services.
+For more detailed information about our Advisory Business and the Types of Clients we generally service, please see Items 4 and 7, respectively in our Part 2A Brochure.

 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means:

-For more detailed information about our conflicts of interest, please review Item 4, 10, 11, and 12 of our Form ADV Part 2A.
+For more detailed information about our conflicts of interest, please review Item 4, 10, 11, and 12 of our Part 2A Brochure.

 Our financial professionals are compensated on a salary basis and are eligible to receive discretionary bonuses based on individual performance.
 In addition, certain of our financial professionals are equity owners of the firm, in which case they stand to receive a share of its profits.
 This presents conflicts of interest, because it can incentivize our financial professionals to recommend that you place additional assets under our management.
-We mitigate that conflict by adhering to our fiduciary duty when making investment recommendations, so that we only make recommendations in conformity with each client’s investment strategy.
+We mitigate that conflict by making investment recommendations in conformity with each client’s investment strategy.
 You should discuss your financial professional’s compensation directly with your financial professional.

 No. We encourage you to visit www.Investor.gov/CRS to research our firm and our financial professionals.

 Additional information about our firm is available on the SEC’s website at www.adviserinfo.sec.gov.
-You may contact our Chief Compliance Officer to request a current copy of our Form ADV Part 2A or our relationship summary.
+You may contact our Chief Compliance Officer to request a current copy of our Part 2A Brochure or our relationship summary.
 Our Chief Compliance Officer is available by phone at 949-721-2330.